rbms-bsc/DCRMR/_pages/Notes-on-items/Modification-of-item.md

 <a name="10.21.2.1">10.21.2.1</a> A modification that is specific to an item and is assumed not to apply to other items exemplifying the same manifestation.

 <a name="10.21.2.2">10.21.2.2</a> **Related element**.
-Record information that applies to all copies or to particular groups of copies within an edition or issue as [Note on carrier](/DCRMR/phys-desc/Note-on-carrier/) (see [5.233.3.1](/DCRMR/phys-desc/Note-on-carrier/#5.233.3.1)).
+See [Note on carrier](/DCRMR/phys-desc/Note-on-carrier/) (see [5.233.3.1](/DCRMR/phys-desc/Note-on-carrier/#5.233.3.1)) for information that applies to all copies or to particular groups of copies within an edition or issue.

 ## 10.21.3 General rule

 <a name="10.21.3.1">10.21.3.1</a> For general instructions on constructing item specific notes, see [Note on item](/DCRMR/notes-on-items/Note-on-item/).

-<a name="10.21.3.2">10.21.3.2</a> Features that may be recorded in this element include known imperfections and anomalies; the presence of advertisements not recorded in [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/) illumination, rubrication, and other hand coloring (unless issued that way by the publisher; see [Details of colour content](/DCRMR/phys-desc/Details-of-colour-content/); provenance evidence (such as bookplates, stamps, autographs, and manuscript annotations); and item-specific binding details.
+<a name="10.21.3.2">10.21.3.2</a> Features that may be recorded in this element include known imperfections and anomalies; the presence of advertisements not recorded in [Extent of manifestation](/DCRMR/phys-desc/Extent-of-manifestation/) illumination, rubrication, and other hand coloring unless issued that way by the publisher (see [Details of colour content](/DCRMR/phys-desc/Details-of-colour-content/); provenance evidence (such as bookplates, stamps, autographs, and manuscript annotations); and item-specific binding details.

 >Example:
 ><CITE>Folger copy on vellum; illustrations and part of borders hand colored; with illuminated initials; rubricated in red and blue</CITE>